Solar Owners Manual

 Washington Applicable Solar Incentives

 - Solar is exempt from Washington State sales tax – 6.5% off the top!

 - Your solar investment is eligible for a Federal Income Tax Credit.
-Learn more about the ITC from EnergySage below.
+Learn more about the ITC from the Department of Energy.
 Roofing work associated with a solar installation is not eligible for the credit.

 - Washington has a NET METERING law that allows you to trade your solar generation with the electric utility.
-Credits are a one-for-one kWh trade, and each month any excess credits roll forward.
+Credits in most utility districts are a one-for-one kWh trade, and each month any excess credits roll forward.
 Watch the video below for more details:

 Residential Solar Education and Resources